-Additionally, for privately owned, hybrid, electric and hydrogen passenger cars with a cylinder capacity lower than 1,929 cc, which are registered until 31.10.2010, exemption from annual circulation taxes is granted.
-For vehicles of the same category (hybrid, electric and hydrogen), but with cylinder capacity higher than 1,929 cc, that are registered until 31.10.2010, the annual circulation taxes are half the taxes applied to the relevant class, as shown in the table above.
+Current allocation of annual circulation taxes for passenger cars according to cylinder capacity and Euro vehicle classes with a cylinder capacity lower than 1,929 cc.
+For vehicles of the same category (hybrid, electric and hydrogen) and class (A, B) but with cylinder capacity higher than 1,929 cc, the annual circulation taxes are half the taxes applied to the relevant class, as shown in the table above.